 4 to 8 garlic cloves, finely minced, depending on how garlicky you like your pork chops (I use a food processor)

 2 teaspoons unrefined, organic coconut oil

 1/2 to 1 cup organic, no-salt chicken broth, ideally homemade

 Place pork chops in a 9-1/2-inch glass pie plate.
 Season (very lightly) with Celtic sea salt and freshly ground black pepper, both sides of pork chops.
 Using a spatula, evenly distribute and spread the minced garlic and minced ginger on both sides of the pork chops.
 Pour apple cider vinegar over pork chops.
 Cover tightly with plastic wrap and let marinate for 30 to 60 mins.
 (If you’re in a rush, you can also cook immediately).

 In a 12-inch stainless steel skillet (including stainless steel handle), warm 2 teaspoons of coconut oil over medium-high heat.
 When oil is hot (but not smoking), add pork chops to skillet.
 Sear 2 minutes on one side.
 Using tongs, flip pork chop over and sear the other side for 2 mins.
-If garlic and ginger are sticking to bottom of skillet, add a little water to deglaze.
-Pour the apple cider vinegar (marinade) over pork chops before transferring skillet to the oven.
+If garlic and ginger are sticking to bottom of skillet, pour the raw apple cider vinegar marinade over pork chops and into skillet to deglaze.
+Once the raw apple cider vinegar cooks away, add chicken broth, as needed, and scrape off any bits of garlic and ginger from bottom of skillet.
+Let broth come to a gentle simmer before transferring skillet to the oven.

 Place on center rack.
-Roast 5 minutes, then turn pan and roast another 5 minutes, until done.
-Be careful not to overcook.
+Bake apx.
+9 minutes, then turn skillet and roast another 9 minutes, or until internal temperature of pork chops is 160°F. Be careful not to overcook.